Ryan Fox claims biggest win of his career

-Ryan Fox secured the biggest title of his career by winning the Ras Al Khaimah Classic by five shots on Sunday.
+Ryan Fox secured the biggest title of his career and a half million dollar pay day by winning the Ras Al Khaimah Classic by five shots on Sunday.

+The brilliant win - he led from start to finish - is expected to elevate him from 211 to about 118 in the world rankings.

-It was the 211th-ranked New Zealander's first victory in a 72-hole format on the European tour.
+It was the 35-year-old Kiwi's first victory in a 72-hole format on the European tour.
 His only other title was in a Super 6 tournament in 2019 that featured a six-hole knockout format following 54 holes of strokeplay.

-Fox went into the final round in Abu Dhabi with a six-shot lead — on 19 under — and a load of nerves.
+Fox went into the final round of the $3m tournament in Abu Dhabi with a six-shot lead — on 19-under — and a load of nerves.

 "Sleeping on a six-shot lead, I didn't sleep very well last night," Fox said.
 "Obviously a couple of the guys came at me early.
 I was a bit nervous.
 I had that awful feeling in the pit of my stomach all day."